julianpoemp/ngx-jodit/libs/ngx-jodit-pro/README.md

 ### Options

-All [options](https://xdsoft.net/jodit/docs/classes/config.Config.html) from Jodit are supported.
+All [options](https://xdsoft.net/jodit/docs/classes/config.Config.html) from Jodit AND JoditPro are supported.
+Use type "JoditProConfig" for options.

 ### Options for ngx-jodit